raideno/convex-billing/packages/docs/index.md

 });
 ```

 **NOTE:** All the exposed actions are internal.
 You can create wrappers to expose them as public actions if needed.
-The persistence layer serves to sync the subscription data from Stripe to the Convex database.
-Two persistence implementations are provided: `KVStore` using Upstash Redis and `ConvexStore` using your Convex database itself.
-You can also implement your own persistence layer by implementing the `Persistence` interface.

 Register the HTTP routes (webhooks and callback url).